paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-074-veterans-health-administration-personnel.md

 (1) If the case involves or includes a question of professional conduct or competence in which a major adverse action was taken, such an appeal shall be made to a Disciplinary Appeals Board under [section 7462 of this title](./chapter-074-veterans-health-administration-personnel.md#section-7462).

-(2) In any other case, such an appeal shall be made—

-  (A) through Department grievance procedures under [section 7463 of this title](./chapter-074-veterans-health-administration-personnel.md#section-7463), in any case that involves or includes a question of professional conduct or competence in which a major adverse action was not taken or in any case of an employee who is not covered by a collective bargaining agreement under chapter 71 of title 5; or
+(2) In any case other than a case described in paragraph (1) that involves or includes a question of professional conduct or competence in which a major adverse action was not taken, such an appeal shall be made through Department grievance procedures under [section 7463 of this title](./chapter-074-veterans-health-administration-personnel.md#section-7463).

-  (B) through grievance procedures provided through collective bargaining under chapter 71 of title 5 or through Department grievance procedures under [section 7463 of this title](./chapter-074-veterans-health-administration-personnel.md#section-7463), as the employee elects, in the case of an employee covered by a collective bargaining agreement under chapter 71 of title 5 that does not involve or include a question of professional conduct or competence.

 **(c)** For purposes of this subchapter—

-(1) Section 7401(1) employees are employees of the Department employed on a full-time basis under a permanent appointment in a position listed in [section 7401(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section7401/1&num=0&edition=prelim) (other than interns and residents appointed pursuant to [section 7406 of this title](./chapter-074-veterans-health-administration-personnel.md#section-7406)).
+(1) Section 7401(1) employees are employees of the Department employed on a full-time basis under a permanent appointment in a position listed in [section 7401(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section7401/1&num=0&edition=prelim) (other than employees in senior executive positions (as defined in [section 713(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section713/d&num=0&edition=prelim)) and interns and residents appointed pursuant to [section 7406 of this title](./chapter-074-veterans-health-administration-personnel.md#section-7406)).

 (2) A major adverse action is an adverse action which includes any of the following: